4zzi/luau-compiler/README.md

 luaucompiler.exe script.lua

 # how to build
-run build_solution.bat then go to build x64 output
+run build_solution.bat then go to build x64 release output